sylvaticus/BetaML.jl/README.md

 - **Other examples**

-Further examples, with more advanced techniques in order to improve predictions, are provided as [Jupyter notebooks](https://sylvaticus.github.io/BetaML.jl/dev/Notebooks.html).
+Further examples, with more advanced techniques in order to improve predictions, are provided in the documentation tutorial.
+At the opposite, very "micro" examples of usage of the various functions can be studied in the unit-tests available in the [`test`](https://github.com/sylvaticus/BetaML.jl/tree/master/test) folder

 ## Alternative packages